Academic Job Talks as Storytelling: Why Character Matters as Much as Plot

 4. Show, Don’t Tell

-Slides should support the story, not overwhelm it.
-Whenever possible, show with images or figures instead of long text.
-Keep words minimal and fonts large enough to be read from the back of the room.
-Avoid clutter: even small labels like “Figure 1” or “Table 2” should be trimmed when possible.
+Slides should support the story rather than compete with it.
+When possible, rely on figures or visuals instead of dense text.
+Keep words to a minimum and use fonts large enough to be read from the back of the room.
+Avoid unnecessary clutter, including labels or captions that do not add meaning.

-I found it helpful to build small rituals before speaking: deep breathing, counting backwards from ten, bringing warm tea in a spill-proof tumbler, and preparing backups of my slides on multiple devices.
-I brought two suits with me in case something happened to one.
-That was what worked for me, though I know others will have different preferences when it comes to professional attire.
-Predicting and managing small risks helped keep nerves under control.
+I found it helpful to build small pre-talk routines, such as controlled breathing, simple grounding exercises, bringing warm tea, and preparing backups of my slides on multiple devices.
+I even traveled with two suits in case something went wrong.
+These strategies worked for me, though others may have different preferences.
+Anticipating small risks helped keep my nerves manageable.

-Looking back, I am grateful for the colleague who pushed me to see the difference between a research talk and a job talk.
-Understanding that difference changed not only how I prepared but also how I presented myself.
-Strong research is necessary.
-But in the end, it is the story of who you are, and who you are becoming, that leaves the lasting impression.
+Looking back, I am grateful to the colleague who pushed me to think more carefully about the difference between a research talk and a job talk.
+That shift changed not only how I prepared, but also how I presented myself.
+Strong research is essential.
+But ultimately, it is the story of who you are, and who you are becoming as a scholar, that leaves the most lasting impression.

 Back to top